 Volatility represents the speed and severity of market price changes and is a key factor in pricing options.
 Volatility generally depends on the tenor of the underlying instrument and the strike price or level defined in the contract.
 Volatilities for certain combinations of tenor and strike price are not observable and need to be estimated using alternative methods, such as using comparable instruments, historical analysis or other sources of market information.
 This leads to uncertainty around the final fair value measurement of instruments with unobservable volatilities.

 Transfers into/out of Level 3

-During the fiscal year, the Company entered into Level 3 positions.
-There have been no transfers into or out of Level 3 for the year ended September 30, 2022.
+There have been no transfers into or out of Level 3 for the period ended September 30, 2023.

 7. Receivables from and Payables to brokers/dealers, clearing organizations and customers